Can I just use a copy of last year's paper application and write my current information on it?

-Copies of our application will be available online and in our Nutrition Services Office, all cafeterias, and at each school office.
+Paper copies of the 2015-16 application are available in our Nutrition Services Office, all cafeterias, and at each school office.
 Our online application has been disabled until July, 2016.

 I have children attending different schools in IUSD, do I need to fill out a different application for each of them?